 You may pay these fees online by using a debit/credit card, check, or e-check.

-As a lobbyist, you must complete the following training sessions held by the Ethics Commission:
+Contact lobbyists must complete the following training session prescribed by the Ethics Commission:

 - Initial training within one year of registration; and